vygr/ChrysaLisp/STATUS.md

 New `lib/collections/xnode.inc` library for easy tree structures.

-New `pixmap` class that separates the pixmap array and GPU upload concept from the ability to draw and view a canvas.
+New `pixmap` class that separates the pixel array and GPU upload concept from the ability to draw on and view a canvas.

 `:darker` and `:brighter` methods moved over to the `pixmap` class.